The Best Antivirus of 2019 to Protect Windows 10

 Paid version: $80 per year for three PCs

-The free antivirus tool from Avast earns top marks from AV-Test for malware detection.
-And it can also remove malware to get your system back under control after an attack.
-The free tool monitors one PC and can also warn you about unsecured Wi-Fi networks and manage your passwords.
+The free antivirus tool from Avast earns top marks from AV-Test for virus and malware detection.
+And it can also remove viruses and malware to get your system back under control after an attack.
+The free antivirus program monitors one PC and can also warn you about unsecured Wi-Fi networks and manage your passwords.
 If you want to guard more than one device, starting at $80 you can protect three PCs, block spam and phishing emails, and identify shady websites with Avast Internet Security software.
 Avast also has free antivirus tools for Android and MacOS and a security app of iOS that includes a VPN and can watch for unprotected Wi-Fi networks.

 If you need to cover more than three PCs, AVG -- which was acquired by Avast in 2016 -- offers similar coverage against threats through its AVG Internet Security software, starting at $80 for 10 PCs.